outcomesinsights/conceptql/doc/spec.md

 5. How do we want to look up standard vocab concepts?
      - I think Marc’s approach is a bit heavy-handed

 Some statements maybe very useful and it would be handy to reuse the bulk of the statement, but perhaps vary just a few things about it.
 ConceptQL supports the idea of using variables to represent sub-expressions.
-The variable node is used as a place holder to say "some criteria set belongs here".
-That variable can be defined in another part of the criteria set and will be used in all places the variable node appears.
+The variable operator is used as a place holder to say "some criteria set belongs here".
+That variable can be defined in another part of the criteria set and will be used in all places the variable operator appears.

 ### Future Work for Define and Recall
-I'd like to make it so if a variable node is used, but not defined, the concept is still valid, but will fail to run until a definition for all missing variables is provided.
+I'd like to make it so if a variable operator is used, but not defined, the algorithm is still valid, but will fail to run until a definition for all missing variables is provided.

 But I don't have a good feel for:

 - Whether we should have users name the variables, or auto-assign a name?
-    - We risk name collisions if a concept includes a sub-concept with the same variable name
+    - We risk name collisions if a algorithm includes a sub-algorithm with the same variable name
     - Probably need to name space all variables
 - How to prompt users to enter values for variables in a concept
-    - If we have name-spaced variables and sub-concepts needing values, how do we show this in a coherent manner to a user?
+    - If we have name-spaced variables and sub-algorithms needing values, how do we show this in a coherent manner to a user?
-- We'll need to do a pass through a concept to find all variables and prompt a user, then do another pass through the concept before attempting to execute it to ensure all variables have values
+- We'll need to do a pass through a algorithm to find all variables and prompt a user, then do another pass through the algorithm before attempting to execute it to ensure all variables have values
     - Do we throw an exception if not?
-    - Do we require calling programs to invoke a check on the concept before generating the query?
+    - Do we require calling programs to invoke a check on the algorithm before generating the query?
-- Perhaps slot is a different node from "define"
+- Perhaps slot is a different operator from "define"

 ### Considerations for Values